Typeface Academy

 Using assets

-All Typeface templates let you use (and upload) assets on-the-fly.
+All Typeface AI templates let you use (and import) assets on-the-fly.
 There are three ways you can do this.

 Using a text asset in Document Transform